 Ango in the Mountains and Rivers Order

-During Ango, Monastery residents intensify their daily practice by increasing their involvement in the Eight Gates of training and participating in monthly sesshins.
+During ango, Monastery residents intensify their daily practice by increasing their involvement in the Eight Gates of training and participating in monthly sesshins.
 Home practitioners take up the challenge by increasing their Eight Gates practice at home and making contact with the teachers at the Monastery, Temple or affiliate groups.
-Each Ango, participants help create a unified sangha by joining in at least two zazen intensives and engaging with Buddhist study and Beyond Fear of Differences / anti-oppression work.
-Participation in an Introduction to Zen Training Retreat and a sesshin at the Monastery are requirements for formally participating in Ango.
+Each ango, participants help create a unified sangha by joining in at least two zazen intensives and engaging with Buddhist study and Beyond Fear of Differences / anti-oppression work.
+Participation in an Introduction to Zen Training Retreat or Zen Practice Retreat online with the Monastery are strongly encouraged for those formally participating in ango.

 Ango Opening Ceremony

-If you have questions about any aspect of ango training, call the ZMM or ZCNYC Training Offices and speak with one of the senior monastics or consult with one of the senior lay students via email@example.com with any questions.
+If you have questions about any other aspect of ango training, call the Training Office and speak with one of the senior monastics or consult with one of the senior lay students via email@example.com with any questions.